 The nominating and corporate governance committee is currently comprised of three directors, Zenon S. Nie (Chairman), Jon C. Biro and Donald Ratajczak, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the nominating and corporate governance committee's duties.
-The nominating and corporate governance committee has adopted a formal, written charter, which has been approved by the full board and which specifies the scope of the nominating and corporate governance committee's responsibilities and how it should carry them out.
+The nominating and corporate governance committee's duties.
+The nominating and corporate governance committee's responsibilities and how it should carry them out.
 The complete text of the nominating and corporate governance committee charter is available on the Company's website at www.crowncrafts.com.
 The nominating and corporate governance committee met seven times during fiscal year 2011.